jckarter/clay/doc/language-reference.md

         println(f(1, 2)); // really call(f, 1, 2)
     }

 Extra syntactic sugar is provided for higher-order functions that take [lambda expressions](#lambdaexpressions) as arguments.
-One or more lambda literals may be expressed after the main argument list and a `:` token, separated by `::` tokens.
+One or more lambda literals may be expressed after the main argument list and a `:` token, multiple lambdas delimited by `::` tokens.
 The lambdas are appended in order to the end of the argument list.

     // Example
     ifZero(x, andThen, orElse) {